Waterfowl Blind Laws

 If a riparian owner fails to exercise his options, he may elect to do so the following year, thus preempting any rights of nonriparian owners who have erected blinds in the public waters in front of his shoreline.

 Any person who hunts or shoots migratory waterfowl in the public waters of this Commonwealth within 500 yards of any legally licensed erected stationary blind of another without the written permission of the licensee shall be guilty of a criminal offense that is punishable as a Class 2 misdemeanor.
 This provision shall not apply to any person when in active pursuit of a visible crippled waterfowl which was legally

 Additionally, any person who erects a stationary blind within 500 yards of another licensed blind without permission of the licensee is guilty of a trespass, and the owner of the blind so encroached upon may maintain an action for damages.
 It should be noted that this is a criminal offense.
 It should also be noted that by November 1 a stationary blind must be erected; therefore, a stake with a stationary license affixed thereto cannot be considered to be a stationary blind after November 1.

 Loss of Blind License

 The violation of any of the provisions of law or regulations as to hunting migratory waterfowl from licensed blinds shall constitute a Class 2 misdemeanor and, in addition to other authorized penalties, the trial court shall immediately revoke the license of the blind owner who will have the same privileges as a new applicant to apply for a blind license the following year.
-Any blind for which the license has been revoked shall be destroyed by the former licensee or a Conservation Police Officer.
+Any blind for which the license has been revoked shall be destroyed by the former licensee.

 Accidental Destruction of Blind